Getting Your Driver License

 Farmers and drivers of authorized emergency vehicles who are exempt from obtaining a commercial driver license must obtain a Class E license.

-Class E Exam Requirements – (Minium age 16)
+Class E Exam Requirements – (Minimum age 16)

 To get your intermediate driver’s license, you must: